 “It was thanks to Napoleon that the continent was reshaped from a chaotic patchwork of feudal and religious territories into efficient, modern, and secular nation-states where the people held more power and rights than ever before.”¹

-The fawning may sound excessive, the accomplishment oversimplified, but if there is anyone whose very existence seems to contradict a Marxist interpretation of history (and there are very few who do), it’s Napoleon.
-That is, if figures in history are merely swept up by economic and social tides that are beyond their control individually, and even their actions to a great extent are puppeteered by these forces, it wouldn’t occur to anyone that a boy from Corsica would break from that norm.
-But even acknowledging Napoleon as an exception to the dialectical materialist rule, we still must look to a revolution that did set the stage for his eventual rise.
+The fawning may sound excessive, the accomplishment oversimplified, but if there is anyone whose very existence seems to contradict a Marxist interpretation of history, it’s Napoleon.
+That is, if figures in history are merely swept up by economic and social tides that are beyond their control individually, and if even their actions to a great extent are puppeteered by these forces, it wouldn’t occur to anyone that a boy from Corsica would break from that norm.
+But even acknowledging Napoleon as an exception to the dialectical materialist “rule”, we still must look to a revolution that did set the stage for his rise.

 And yet there were obvious signs that Louis ignored pointing to the turmoil that was soon to erupt.
 Peasants throughout the country were starving, particularly in rural areas where farmers had to take on additional seasonal labor to make ends meet.
-The sudden raising of taxes—which only commoners paid, as the nobles were tax-exempt—crippled said commoners, as well as the elimination of state pensions, and worse, the revenue was still insufficient to cover the nation’s debt (facts which modern proponents of trickle-down economics and austerity seemingly fail to take note of).
-Furthermore, no European bank would loan France any money, because they all knew that France was in such dire financial straits that they would never be able to pay it back.
+The elimination of state pensions and the sudden raising of taxes—which only commoners paid, as the nobles were tax-exempt—crippled said commoners, and worse, the revenue was still insufficient to cover the nation’s debt (facts which modern proponents of trickle-down/austerity economics seemingly fail to take note of).
+Furthermore, no European bank would loan France any money, because they all knew France was in such dire financial straits that the nation would never be able to pay its loan.
 In Paris, residents frequently succumbed to disease and lived in filth.
 As far as the army, revolutionary sentiment was rampant among lower enlisted soldiers who grew tired of their officers embezzling funds from the accounts meant to pay their wages.

-An immediate impulse would be to blame Marie Antoinette for Louis’ blindness to all of this, and many historians do blame her.
+An immediate impulse would be to blame Marie Antoinette for Louis’ blindness to all of this, and many historians over time have blamed her.
 She certainly wasn’t in any way likeable, nor could anyone seriously say she had no influence on the king whatsoever.
-But the case that was being made by the American founders, philosophers in Scotland, and writers in Louis’ own country like Diderot and Voltaire—that monarchy itself was an illegitimate concentration of power and wealth—had been gaining such rapid traction over the past 15 years, that to suggest discontent toward his rule was due solely to a promiscuous queen who liked to go shoe shopping reeks of an old world sexism.
-All without mentioning, of course, that the one man in charge of all of the kingdom’s accounts, and tasked with distributing the funds therein, Claude Guillaume Lambert, was siphoning the money to enrich himself (he would, rightfully in my opinion, pay for this with his life in 1794).
+But the republican case that was being made by the American founders, philosophers in Scotland, and writers in Louis’ own country like Diderot and Voltaire—that monarchy itself was an illegitimate concentration of power and wealth—had been gaining such rapid traction over the past 15 years, that to suggest discontent toward Louis’ rule was due solely to a promiscuous queen who liked to go shoe shopping reeks of an old world sexism.
+All without mentioning, of course, that the one man in charge of all the kingdom’s accounts, and tasked with distributing the funds therein, Claude Guillaume Lambert, was siphoning France’s money to enrich himself (he would, rightfully in my opinion, pay for this with his life in 1794).

 All of this being what it is, we cannot pretend the French Revolution was without its own problems and evils.

 First, the revolution was plagued by smaller sporadic counter-uprisings across the country, party and assembly dissolutions, endless constitutional scrappings and revisions, and lax enforcement of the barrage of laws passed by the new republic.
 Second, every revolution inevitably produces a fool who ruins it.
 This isn’t necessarily to say that revolutions can be so badly sabotaged that they are completely forgotten.
 Revolutions, once begun, normally remain relevant forever, though the ways in which they are relevant change over time.
 But insofar as the immediate victories and potential victories of a revolution, those tend to be squandered when a charismatic, righteous, purity-driven little snot eventually rises up and fouls things up.
-The Russian Revolution had Stalin, the American Revolution—I would argue—had Hamilton, and the French Revolution had Robespierre (conversely, every revolution seems to have a troubling tendency to end the lives or reputations of its best advocates, such as Trotsky, Paine, and Caritat).
-While I would argue that the first half of The Terror—beginning in January 1793—was right to execute the king, queen, nobles, and corrupt clergy, the second half of Robespierre’s Terror—beginning in June 1793—was nothing but a senseless descent into paranoia and wrongful bloodshed.
-Third, the French Revolution was rife with antisemitism; the beginning of a recurring problem in French society, from the Dreyfus Affair to the Vichy regime to the current hostile climate toward Jews today (an astonishing 55,000 French Jews have immigrated to Israel since 2009).²
+The Russian Revolution had Stalin, the American Revolution (I would argue) had Hamilton, and the French Revolution had Robespierre (conversely, every revolution seems to have a troubling tendency to end the lives or reputations of its best advocates, such as Trotsky, Paine, and Caritat).
+While I would argue that the first half of The Terror—beginning in January 1793—was right to execute the king, queen, and corrupt nobles, the second half of Robespierre’s Terror—beginning in June 1793—was nothing but a senseless descent into paranoia and bloodshed of ordinary people, including many Catholic nuns and priests who refused to go along with the revolution out of conscience.
+Third, the French Revolution was rife with antisemitism; this was the beginning of a recurring problem in French society, from the Dreyfus Affair to the Vichy regime to France’s current hostile climate toward Jews (an astonishing 55,000 French Jews have immigrated to Israel since 2009).²

-What the revolution needed, then, was a person who could end the chaos; replace France’s web of complicated, obscure, hastily-passed laws with a clear, unified, easily-enforced legal code; ensure protection for all of the proletariat (be they Jew or Catholic); and—most importantly—export revolutionary ideals to outside peasantry living under old, decrepit, authoritarian kingdoms that were taking too long to collapse.
+What the revolution needed, then, was a person who could end its own chaos by: 1) replacing France’s web of complicated, obscure, hastily-passed laws with a clear, unified, easily-enforced legal code, 2) ensuring protection for all of its people (be they Jew or Catholic), and—most importantly—3) exporting democratic ideals to outside peasantry living under old, decrepit, authoritarian kingdoms that were taking too long to collapse.
 This person would be Napoleon.
 As the historian Andrew Roberts remarked during a lighthearted Intelligence Squared debate:

-Before moving on, I would like to take a moment to say that should you wish to learn more about France’s course of events leading up to Napoleon’s rise, there is no other book I could recommend more highly than Eric Hazan’s A People’s History Of The French Revolution, though the perfect—and I do mean perfect—biography of Napoleon himself is Andrew Roberts’ Napoleon The Great.
+Before moving on, I would like to take a moment to say that should you wish to learn more about France’s course of events leading up to Napoleon’s rise, there is no book I would recommend other than Eric Hazan’s A People’s History Of The French Revolution, though the perfect—and I do mean perfect—biography of Napoleon himself is Andrew Roberts’ Napoleon The Great.
 Do add these two volumes to your personal library, you won’t regret it.

 On August 15th, 1769, Napoleon was born in the city of Ajaccio, on the small mediterranean island of Corsica to Carlo and Letizia Bonaparte.
 Much like the French king could not imagine a seat of power without him in it, the humble couple also couldn’t have imagined that it would be their children who would step in to fill the power vacuum.
-A family of minor nobility living on an island with no feudalism, the Bonapartes were not wealthy (although Napoleon’s great uncle did like to brag, tongue-in-cheek, that they “at least had enough land to never worry about buying wine, bread, or olive oil.”³) Of the 13 children Letizia would go on to have, three of the eight who survived to adulthood would become kings, one a queen, and two would be sovereign princesses, along with the one who would be emperor of the nation that Corsica had recently attempted (and failed) to gain independence from.
+A family of minor nobility living on an island with no feudalism, the Bonapartes were not wealthy (although Napoleon’s great uncle did like to brag, tongue-in-cheek, that they “at least had enough land to never worry about buying wine, bread, or olive oil.”³) Letizia would go on to have 13 children; and of the eight who survived to adulthood, three would become kings, one a queen, and two would be sovereign princesses, along with the one who would be emperor of the nation that Corsica had recently attempted (and failed) to gain independence from.

 The first decade of his life, Napoleon preferred books over playing with other children, and claimed that by the age of nine he had read Rousseau’s entire 800-page novel The New Heloise; a story which argued that one should follow one’s own heart and mind rather than social expectation, and a book the emperor later claimed had changed the course of his life.
 But in 1770, Napoleon’s secluded peace would come to an end when his father’s boss Marbeuf—the governor of Corsica, as well as a count—issued the edict that if Corsicans could prove noble heritage dating back 200 years, they would enjoy the same privileges as mainland nobility.
 Marbeuf then used this edict to assist Carlo in ensuring Napoleon was accepted, first briefly to Autun to improve his French and break him from his Corsican tongue, and then to Brienne.